-Over 18 years ago, three independent and like-minded souls (they shared the name Ian, a quirk of fate that caused much amusement to our guests) came together to form a partnership based on common priorities and a strongly held vision – one that is dedicated to wilderness awareness and a greater understanding of the animal-human interface.
-Driven by a commitment to achieve this and wanting to make a difference, we chose to turn our passion into a lifestyle.
+Over 20 years ago, three independent and like-minded souls (they shared the name Ian, a quirk of fate that caused much amusement to our guests) came together to form a partnership based on common priorities and a strongly held vision – one that is dedicated to wilderness awareness and a greater understanding of the animal-human interface.
+Driven by a commitment to achieve this and wanting to make a difference, they chose to turn the passion into a lifestyle.

 A short while later, Robbyn Moir joined Invent Africa as a travel consultant and specialist on South Africa as well as all water sports and related activities.
 And then in 2016 she became a full partner in the firm.
 Robbyn heads the administrative and booking department as well.

-Ian Michler has spent the last 28 years working as a specialist guide, photo-journalist and ecotourism consultant across Africa.
-During this period he spent 14 years based in the Okavango Delta, Botswana where he was co-owner of a successful lodge.
-His guiding experience covers big game, birding, conservation issues, photography, cultural experiences and adventure safaris.
+Ian has spent the last 30 years working as a safari operator, specialist guide, environmental photojournalist, and ecotourism consultant across Africa.
+During this period (1990–2003) he spent 13 years living in the Okavango Delta, Botswana where he was co-owner of a successful lodge and community concession.

 Prior to joining Invent Africa, Robbyn had a very successful career in marketing and event management, skills that are perfectly suited to her role as administrative coordinator.
 Robbyn is always looking for gems across the continent whether it be a restaurant, a romantic hideaway or even some crazy adventure.

 Siya Sigenu joined Invent Africa Safaris in 2019 as Office Manager.
 She has over 7 years of experience in the industry, and her passion for travel and the continent has already helped many guests to get the very best out of their African adventures.